 B) Submission Guidelines

-1. Feature-length films must be submitted on DVD or Blu-ray disc.
-Short films may be submitted on DVD, Blu-ray disc, or as an online screener.
+1. Feature-length films must be submitted via online screener hosted by Vimeo, on DVD or on Blu-ray disc.

 2. Only complete entries (including fee payment and screener) will be considered.

 3. Entrants are permitted to submit works-in-progress (i.e., without final color correction or sound mixing), but please note that the programming committee will only consider the version submitted.
 Subsequent cuts or replacement copies will only be accepted at the request of the programming committee.

 4. To qualify for student entry fee rates, entrant must include proof of student status at the time of production (e.g., copy of student ID, transcript, etc.)